uvaai/dpl/problems/acquisition/scraping/index.md

 Also have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!

-> Keep in mind that the use of BeautifulSoup and RegEx will not necessarily result in beautiful code.
+> Keep in mind that the use of BeautifulSoup and RegEx will not necessarily result in _beautiful_ code.
 In fact, data collection through scraping is known to be a very messy practice.
-You might need to heavily comment code to make sure that it is understandable.
+You might need to heavily comment code to make sure that it is understandable. **Especially** retrieving actors will be very messy.

 ## Visualizing the data